Skip to main content

 Everyone should be able to easily interact with the county online.
 This includes people with visual, hearing, motor, and cognitive disabilities.
 These disabilities could be permanent, temporary, or situational.

-Also, making online experiences accessible makes them more effective for everyone.
+Creating accessible online experiences makes them more effective for everyone.
 This includes non-native English speakers and mobile users.

 Accessibility is essential to making digital products as usable as possible.
 For more information, visit Introduction to digital usability.